-When I was young, my family owned a convenience store, where I had to work most evenings and weekends, when I’d much rather have been playing football, tennis or going for a bike ride with friends.
-Although I didn’t take my school studies too seriously, I did well enough in my A-levels to go on to study physics at university.
+When I was young, my family owned a convenience store, where I worked most evenings and weekends… though I’d rather have been playing football, tennis or going for a bike ride with friends.
+I didn’t take my school studies too seriously, but fortunately did well enough in my A-levels to go on to study physics at university.
+The natural world made more sense to me than the humanities, and I got a kick out of trying to understand how the natural world worked.

 After my degree, I had a choice: